Cultivating Balance

-Here are some tips for cultivating more balance in your life and in your parenting.
+Here are some tips for cultivating more balance in your life:

 1. Accept the fact everything is in flux.